caminf/LuxuryTravelAppUXD/README.md

 ## 9. Mockups

-This section shows the mockups developed as a solution, for a better visualization visit the project in figma together with its functionalities [here](https://www.figma.com/file/qoBtWThrPUKcvd6hiCrm5K/Plantitas?type=design&mode=design&t=8niDRsvgzT9YFEe0-0).
+This section shows the mockups developed as a solution for our luxury travel app.
+For a better visualization, visit the project in Figma together with its functionalities [here](https://www.figma.com/file/qoBtWThrPUKcvd6hiCrm5K/Plantitas?type=design&mode=design&t=8niDRsvgzT9YFEe0-0).

 ### 9.1.
 Initial Aproach

-Initially, we tried to cover all of our users needs, offering them with all the features needed to satisfy their petitions studied previously.
-Here are the essentials views that cover these requirements:
+Initially, we aimed to cover all of our users' needs, offering them all the features required to satisfy their luxury travel requests.
+Here are the essential views that cover these requirements:

 Home.